tobice/flux-lumines/doc/making-of-lumines.md

 One special action is the `UPDATE` action.
 This action creates the *illusion* of time in the game.
 It's dispatched approximately 60 times per second and carries the time elapsed since the last dispatch of this action.
-This action basically shifts the time pointer in the game so it's crucial for the game mechanics.
+This action basically shifts the time pointer in the game which is crucial for the game mechanics.

-One of the elements it directly affects is the **scan line** (the line going from the left to the right, sweeping the grid) which is represented in the **ScanLineSore**.
+One of the elements it directly affects is the **scan line** (the line going from the left to the right, sweeping the grid) which is represented in the `ScanLineSore`.
 The line is defined by it's current `x` position and by its speed.
 When the `UPDATE` action is dispatched, the store responds and increases the `x` position by speed times elapsed time.